DDS Frequently Asked Questions

 The DDS program is not a direct entry from high school program.

-Applicants must complete a pre-professional year in an undergraduate program for their application can be considered.
+Applicants must complete two years in an undergraduate program for their application can be considered.
 More information can be found under Academic Requirements on the DDS webpage.

 Applicants should consult the University of Alberta Undergraduate program search tool to review required high school subjects for each program.

-Students should have the following grade 12 subjects in order to complete the pre-professional requirements:
+Students should have the following grade 12 subjects in order to complete the DDS academic requirements:

 • English Language Arts 30-1